Need help? Have a question?

 When prior learning matches the objectives of a specific course, the course assessor will assign a grade for that course.
 A college certificate or diploma program may be completed by combining PLAR with the new knowledge gained in a specific program.
 To challenge a course in your Program of Studies you must contact the Program Coordinator/Program Manager to confirm you are eligible.

 The 2020-2021 non-refundable PLAR registration fee is $145.13 per course.

 PLAR cannot be used to make up failed courses.
 Students who have failed credit courses do not qualify for PLAR assessment unless one year has lapsed and evidence is provided to demonstrate additional learning.

 PLAR assessments are offered in the fall, winter, and/or spring terms and make take approximately 6-8 weeks to process.
 This timeline should be kept in mind when submitting a Registration Form.
-Currently we are accepting registration forms for the winter semester, which runs from January 1, 2019 until March 31, 2019.
-The last day to register for a winter semester PLAR challenge is March 1, 2019.
+Currently we are accepting registration forms for the Winter semester, which runs from January 4, 2021 until March 31, 2021.
+The last day to register for a Winter semester PLAR challenge is March 1, 2021.